gene-git/Arch-mkpkg/README.md

 when tool chain changes?
 Sometimes yes; as an example whenever the toolchain is updated, I always rebuild my kernel packages and test.

 Majority of packages are built against shared libraries which are usually less of a problem, but sometimes it may be relevant there as well; there are additional comments on this topic below.

+## Whats New

+    Version 2.x.y brings fine grain control by allowing package dependences to trigger builds using semantic version.
+For example 'python>minor' will rebuild only if a new python package has it's major.minor greater than what it was when package was last built.
+See *mkpkg_depends* below for more detail.

+    The source has been reorganized and packaged using poetry which simplifies installation.
+The installer script, callable from package() function in PKGBUILD has been updated accordingly.
+Ther build() function should now just call poetry build to generate the wheel package.

 ## Contents